callebalik/EnviDis/README.md

 # EnviDis
-A text-mining analysis of environmental phenomena and correlations with diease in PubMed abstracts
+A text-mining analysis of environmental phenomena and correlations with disease entities in PubMed abstracts